INRokh/memory-shack/README.md

 ### Deployment to Google Cloud

-1. Create new project in GCP.
+1. Create a new project in GCP.
 1. Enable the Cloud Functions, Cloud Pub/Sub, Cloud Storage, Cloud Translation, and Cloud Vision APIs.
 1. Install Google Cloud SDK (on Mac OSX):